cksystemsteaching/selfie/manuscript/logic.md

 T> There are many other ways to do elementary arithmetics on computers including the handling of overflows!
 What you have seen here is just the arguably most prevalent choice.
 T>
 T> Most important for you is to be aware of the issue and know what your choice of system actually does when it comes to numbers.

+This concludes the first chapter.
+There is of course also multiplication and division of integers which are missing here.
+We nevertheless believe that it is not necessary to know exactly how these operations work.
+If you still remember from school how to multiply and divide numbers manually than you pretty much know what a computer does.
+It works the same way, just on binary numbers in two's complement.